aspiringpro/marcusreed-ed838/src/pages/index.md

         content: >-
           As my knowledge of coding languages is quite extensive,  I am capable of using the latest and greatest web technologies to deliver the fastest, most user-friendly websites and apps for my clients.
+Just know that the site or application that I develop for you, will be elegant, functional, blazing-fast, and extremely effective.
       - title: Branding
         content: >-
           Branding is much more than a pretty logo and a fancy website.
 Let me